 CREATE DATABASE sqltutorialexamples

-Once we execute above statement it will create a new database called "sqltutorialexamples" in our server.
-We can find newly created database (“sqltutorialexamples”) in SQL Server management studio under databases section like as shown below.
+Once we execute the above statement it will create a new database called "sqltutorialexamples" in our server.
+We can find a newly created database (“sqltutorialexamples”) in the SQL Server management studio under the Databases section like as shown below.

 To create a new database, open SQL Server Management Studio à Right Click on Databases section à Select New Database like as shown below